Azure/azure-sdk-for-python/sdk/formrecognizer/azure-ai-formrecognizer/README.md

 ### Build a model
 Build a custom model on your own document type.
 The resulting model can be used to analyze values from the types of documents it was trained on.
 Provide a container SAS URL to your Azure Storage Blob container where you're storing the training documents.
-If training files are within a subfolder in the container, use the [prefix][prefix_ref_docs] keyword argument to specify under which folder to train.

-More details on setting up a container and required file structure can be found in the [service documentation][training_data].
+More details on setting up a container and required file structure can be found in the [service documentation][fr-build-training-set].

 ```python
 from azure.ai.formrecognizer import DocumentModelAdministrationClient